isomerpages/nlb-IOHA2020/_programme/registration.md

 •	Access to the virtual conference (23–27 August 2021, +8 GMT)

-•	Three keynote speeches
+•	Three keynote speeches from distinguished speakers in the world of oral history

+• A special panel on the impact of COVID-19 on oral history

-•	Paper presentations, audiovisual screenings and poster presentations
+•	Paper and poster presentations, and audiovisual screenings by members of the international oral history community

-•	Film screening by the Asian Film Archive
+•	Film screening by the Asian Film Archive, a non-profit organisation that preserves the rich film heritage of Singapore and Asian Cinema

-•	One workshop on Day 1 (note that most workshops have different size limits and pre-registration is required to reserve a place, on a first-come, first-served basis)
+•	One workshop on Day 1 (pre-registration is required to reserve a place on a first-come, first-served basis)

 •	Networking opportunities with international participants

 •	Exhibition by industry partners and the chance to connect with them

-•	Access to all recorded content for one month after the event Payment
+•	Access to all recorded content for one month after the event

+<b>Payment</b>

-Payment on the registration site is via Paypal, credit card or debit card.
-The amount is debited in SGD.
+Payment through the online registration system is via PayPal, credit card or debit card.
+The fee is debited in SGD.

-If you require other payment methods, please email NLBIOHA2020@nlb.gov.sg directly.

-Kindly note that it is not possible to save data in the registration form: registration and payment must be completed in a single session.
-Therefore, do ensure that you are ready to make your payment immediately upon completing the registration form.
+As it is not possible to save data in the registration form, registration and payment must be completed in a single session.
+Do ensure that you are ready to make payment immediately upon completing the registration form.

+If you are an IOHA member, please ensure that you have information on the month and year of your last IOHA membership renewal before registering.

+Please email [NLB_IOHA2020@nlb.gov.sg ](NLB_IOHA2020@nlb.gov.sg )if you need alternative payment methods.
+Do note that the registration processing time will be longer for payment via alternative methods.

 <b>Payment Receipt</b>

-An email confirmation of payment and registration will automatically be sent to the email address used for registration.
+For online registration, an email confirmation of registration and payment will be automatically sent to the email address used for registration.

 <b>Cancellation Policy</b>

-As the registration fee includes access to the virtual conference during the event as well as all recorded content for one month after the event, we have a no-refund policy.
-Please ensure you agree to this before registering for the conference.
+As the registration fee includes access to the virtual conference during the event as well as all recorded content for one month after the event, there will be no cancellation and refund after registration is confirmed.
+Please ensure that you agree to this before registering for the conference.